ubccr/xdmod-notebooks/README.md

 * A description of the problem you are experiencing.
 * Detailed steps to reproduce the problem.

+## License
+The notebooks in this repository are released under the GNU Lesser General Public License ("LGPL") Version 3.0.
+See the [LICENSE](LICENSE) file for details.

 ## Reference
 When referencing XDMoD, please cite the following publication: